 How to Use The Beck Depression Inventory Score

 Your score might surprise you.
-It might also reveal something that you might have been thinking, but were nervous to admit.
+It might also reveal something that you might have been thinking about, but were nervous to admit.
 Continue to track your score throughout the year to understand how seasons and life events may affect your mood.

 If your score suggests that you are moderately or severely depressed, do not feel guilty asking for help.
 Do not feel ashamed.
 The state of the world, the pressure to isolate, and general stress can have serious effects.
 You are not weak for feeling hopeless, pessimistic, or sad during these times.